SimonArdrey/bem-block/README.md

 # bem-block
-BEM CSS selector generator for use in React
+BEM CSS class names generator for use in React

 Created a simple BEM library because all the string concatenation was driving me crazy.
 BEM info: http://getbem.com/naming/